Use Job Queues to Schedule Tasks

 Internal administrators and licensed users can schedule tasks to run.
 Delegated administrators can set up and schedule tasks to run, but only licensed users can run them.

 The My Job Queue part on your Role Center shows the job queues entries that you've started but aren't finished.
 By default the part isn't displayed, but you can add it to your Role Center.
-For more information, see Personalize Your Workspace.
+To learn more about personlization, go to Personalize Your Workspace.